 Jeremy is a qualified accountant & a member of the CPFA North West Council.
 He is committed to giving practical support to develop Tigers4Ever & its exciting development projects for the tiger reserves in India.

-Jeremy is jointly responsible for Governance of the Tigers4Ever Board of Trustees with Shaer Halewood (see below) with effect from April 2017.
+Jeremy is responsible for Governance of the Tigers4Ever Board of Trustees with effect from April 2017 and is the Tigers4Ever Data protection Officer with effect from 11 November 2017.

 Ben W Worth became a Trustee of Tigers4Ever in September 2017.
 Ben is passionate about using his marketing expertise to help good causes, he is currently working for an outdoor education charity and has been involved in various volunteer activities.
 Ben became a Trustee of Tigers4Ever on 02 September 2017, he has over 10 years of experience in marketing, and is a member of the Chartered Institute of Marketing.
 Ben has a keen interest in wildlife and travel and therefore his work with Tigers4Ever is a great way of combining many of his interests within one project.
 Ben will help Tigers4Ever to develop its marketing strategy to help us face our future challenges.